Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 ### Query handling

 While the preferred method of query handling is via search engine, some deployments will not be able to handle the additional operational complexity.
-In these cases Tanager can be configured to handle queries in the main datastore at a cost of performance.
+In these cases DMS can be configured to handle queries in the main datastore at a cost of performance.

 Queries are handled by resource-specific "query" tables that include each searchable field.
 These tables are